Induchoodan8546/stroke-prediction-model/README.md

 ## 📄 License

-This project is open for educational and non-commercial use.
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project with proper attribution.